evolbioinfo/goalign/docs/commands/identical.md

 ## Commands

 ### identical
-Tells wether two alignments are identical.
+Tells whether two alignments are identical.

 Alignments are considered identical if: